Do You Shampoo After Bleach?

 Even if you use shampoo to wash out these dyes or toners, you should still aim to give your hair a break afterward.

 But the journey doesn’t stop there.
-If your hair is bleached, it’s important to continue to treat it with gentle, hydrating, and repairing products to keep it as healthy as possible.
+If your hair is bleached, it’s essential to continue to treat it with gentle, hydrating, and repairing products to keep it as healthy as possible.

-Hopefully, this article helps clear up the confusion around washing your hair after bleaching.
+Hopefully, this article helps clarify the confusion surrounding washing your hair after bleaching.

 Related Articles